-Feasibility studies encompassed multiple options including infrastructure alternatives and led to a swift outline consent that allows for between approximately 14,000 and 23,000 square metres of development.
+Feasibility studies encompassed multiple options including infrastructure alternatives and led to a swift outline consent that allows for between approximately 1.5 million and 2.5 million square feet of development.

-GHA are currently working on the next exciting phases of Paradise which include One Rafcliff Square, a luxury boutique hotel, One Centenary Square, an innovative commercial office building and Octagon, a unique landmark building offering 370 new build to rent homes all built around two completely new public squares and opening up new connections across the city centre.
+We are currently working on the next exciting phases of Paradise which include One Rafcliff Square, a luxury boutique hotel, One Centenary Way, an innovative commercial office building and Octagon, a unique landmark building offering 370 new build to rent homes all built around two completely new public squares and opening up new connections across the city centre.